yliess86/PhDThesis/thesis.md

 **Reparametrization Trick:** The +vae architecture is trained to find the parameters of the functions $f$, $g$, and $h$ by minimizing the +vi objective (see @eq:vae_objective).
 The encoder is charged to output two vectors, one for representing $g(x)$ the mean, in the case of a Gaussian distribution $\mu$, and the other representing the variance of the distribution $h(x)$, $\rho = log(\sigma^2)$.
 The latent code $z$ is then sampled from the Gaussian distribution $z \sim \mathcal{N}(\mu, \sigma)$ and finally decoded to reconstruct the original input $x$.

-There is however a catch.
-The sampling process is stochastic and thus not differentiable.
+However, the sampling process is stochastic and thus not differentiable.
 And we know that a +nn needs to be differentiable to be optimized using +sgd.
 To solve this problem, Kingma et al. [@kingma_2013] propose to use what they call a reparametrization trick.
 It consists in sampling a surrogate standard Gaussian distribution $\epsilon \sim \mathcal{N}(0, I)$ and scaling it by the output of the learned encoder $\mu$ and $\sigma^2$.
 This the process becomes:

 $$
 \begin{aligned}